Author Guidelines

 Article Processing Charge (APC)

-Upon acceptance of a dissertation or thesis, the APC of $550 USD must be processed by JEN prior to publication.
-Due to the large volume of information, pages, and citations typically contained in a dissertation or thesis, a nominal increase in APC is required.
+JEN is committed to a minimal cost article processing charge (APC) for all manuscripts.
+Upon acceptance of a manuscript the APC of $350 USD must be processed by JEN prior to publication.
 If a manuscript is accepted for publication, an email including a payment link will be sent to the corresponding author.
-Manuscripts will not be published by JEN until the APC is fully processed.
+Manuscripts will not be published by JEN until the APC is finalized via PayPal.

 Open Access